You need to know what is a flux core welder.

 The cord or hose is typically 8 to 10 feet in length and the wire is fed when the welder is switched on and the trigger on the welding gun is pressed.

 The wire feeds out through a contact tip at the end of the welding gun and often but not always as it depends on the welder and the preference of the person welding a nozzle goes over the end of the contact tip.

 This is half of the electrical circuit.

-The ground clamp takes the electrical circuit back into your welder where it returns to ground through your plug socket.
+The cord takes the electricity through into your welder.
+Then takes the circuit to ground through your plug socket.

 On the front of the flux core welder are dials or buttons where the volts or amperage is set.
 This is where the welding output; the heat output of the welder is set according to the thickness or gauge of metal welded.

 Along with the output settings there will be a dial for the wire feed speed.

 8. Where To Find Fhe Welding Parameters Chart

 Inside the cabinet of most well known brands of flux core welders you will find a welding parameters chart.
 This chart outlines the manufacturers suggested output setting and wire feed speed for the gauge of metal welded.